2019 Annual Meeting

 Drs.
 Kathy Helzlsouer and Celine Vachon

 Dr. Kathy Helzlsouer welcomed participants and introduced the session moderator, Dr. Vachon, who is the current Chair of the Cohort Consortium Steering Committee.
 Dr. Helzlsouer also introduced the incoming 2020 Steering Committee Chair, Dr. Lynne Wilkens; Vice Chair and 2021 Chair-Elect, Dr. Roger Milne; and four new Steering Committee members joining in 2020.
 In addition, Dr. Helzlsouer recognized current Steering Committee members and the NCI organizers of this meeting.
 She announced that no election would be held for Steering Committee members in 2020.
 Dr. Gapstur also received an award for her work on strategic planning for the Cohort Consortium.

 Dr. Helzlsouer announced two Notices of Special Interest (NOSI) that recently were released focusing on geospatial approaches in population science and the use of biological information to understand the interaction between genes and environmental exposures.
 (NOSIs are similar to Program Announcements, but shorter).
 She recommended that participants listen to or attend the joint meeting of the Board of Scientific Advisors (BSA) and the National Cancer Advisory Board to be held December 2–3, 2019, to learn about upcoming funding opportunities.
 Participants also were encouraged to review and comment on the draft NIH Policy for Data Management and Sharing and Supplemental guidance (NOT-OD-20-013), which expires January 10, 2020.
-In addition, participants should periodically check EGRP Twitter account and subscribe to the EGRP newsletter to receive updates.
+In addition, participants should subscribe to the EGRP newsletter to receive updates.

 Steering Committee Activities

 Dr. Celine Vachon